a-little-wifi/Cintiq-Companion-3/README.md

 - Port 3: USB UART converter
 - Port 4: Touch panel digitizer

-I thought the USB UART chip (SILABS CP2102) was for the pen digitizer, but it appears to connect to the RTD2483AD display controller chip instead, no idea what its function is.
+I thought the USB UART chip (SILABS CP2102) was for the pen digitizer, but it appears to connect to the RTD2483AD display controller chip instead, might be for brightness control.